 (All statistics on fake ids and fake passports.)

 Source: Linn Thant, “Crackdown Under Way on Illicit Thai Passport Trade,” Irrawaddy, March 18, 2014.

-According to data released by security services, India is a main supplier of illegal narcotics to countries in South Asia.
+According to data released by criminal justice programs, India is a main supplier of illegal narcotics to countries in South Asia.

 The International Narcotics Control Board (INCB) reported that drugs and ingredients from India’s pharmaceutical industry is diverted to the black market.
 The illicit pharmaceutical pills are either trafficked domestically or smuggled on to the global black market.

 In addition to prescription drugs, India provides most of the heroin that is consumed in Bangladesh.
 Most of the cannabis that is consumed in Bangladesh and Nepal is also produced in India and smuggled across the border.

 Most of the ephedrine and pseudoephedrine uses to make meth in Myanmar is believed to have originated from India as well.